solana-developers/cu_optimizations/readme.md

 ```

+## 3 Serialization
-3. Borsh serialization can be expensive depending on the account structs, use zero copy when possible and directly interact with the memory.
+Borsh serialization can be expensive depending on the account structs, use zero copy when possible and directly interact with the memory.
 It also saves more stack space than boxing.
 Operations on the stack are slightly more efficient though.

 ```rust
 // 6302 CU